kalabox/kalabox/docs/index.md

   * The Kalabox CLI available in your terminal.
 Type `kbox` on a terminal to see.
   * The Kalabox engine running a docker daemon.

 Kalabox also packages two kinds of apps for you to get started right away on your Drupal, Wordpress, Backdrop or Pantheon based projects.
+Read about them below.

+### Creating Pantheon Apps

+The Kalabox Pantheon app allows users to

+1. Create the Pantheon environment locally.
+This means access to power services like solr and redis.
+2. Pull down sites they have spun up on their Pantheon dashboard.
-  **Pantheon** - Allows users to create the Pantheon environment locally, and to pull a site down from their Pantheon account.
-Users will also be able to push changes back up to their Pantheon site.
+3. Push changes back up to their Pantheon site.
+4. Get Pantheon specific power tools such as Terminus, Drush and WP-CLI.

 To read more about the Pantheon app check out both the [Pantheon docs](http://pantheon.kalabox.io/) and its [code](https://github.com/kalabox/kalabox-app-pantheon).

+### Creating PHP Apps

+The Kalabox PHP  app allows users to

-  **PHP** - Allows the users to create basic Drupal, Wordpress and Backdrop sites.
+1. Create basic Drupal, Wordpress and Backdrop sites.
+2. Get some nice power tools to go with their apps like Drush.

 To read more about the PHP app check out both the [PHP docs](http://php.kalabox.io/) and its [code](https://github.com/kalabox/kalabox-app-php).

+### Creating Custom Apps

-You can also easily create your own kinds of apps to develop in Node, Django, Ruby, Python, Frontpage 97, etc. To learn about creating your own apps check out [our docs](http://docs.kalabox.io). **SPOILER ALERT:** Kalabox uses Docker Compose and another small `kalabox.yml` to spin up apps.
+You can also easily create your own kinds of apps to develop in Node, Django, Ruby, Python, Frontpage 97, etc. To learn about creating your own apps check out [our docs](http://docs.kalabox.io).

 Support
 -------